 Sarah Fitts, Schiff Hardin LLP, Partner

-In addition to serving on the Steering Committee for the New York Chapter of Women's Infrastructure Network, she actively lends her expertise to a range of pro bono initiatives.
-These efforts have included work for a variety of organizations, including the Global LPG Partnership, an organization dedicated to solving one of the most intractable human health, climate and energy challenges in the developing world, the Global Development Incubator, and Harvard Law School’s “Free the Law” project.
-Ms. Fitts serves as director on the board of Scenic Hudson, a non-profit credited with launching the grass-roots environmental movement and winning the right of citizens to initiate lawsuits to protect their environment.
-She also serves in leadership roles for a wide range of professional organizations committed to exploring and addressing environmental and energy issues.
+In addition to serving on the Board for the New York Chapter of Women's Infrastructure Network, Ms. Fitts serves on the board of the Regional Plan Association.
+Pro Bono efforts have included work for a variety of organizations, including the Global LPG Partnership, an organization dedicated to solving one of the most intractable human health, climate and energy challenges in the developing world, the Four Freedoms Park Conservancy and Scenic Hudson.

 Tatiana Monastyrskaya, Skadden - Energy and Infrastructure Projects Group, Partner